 AUTHORITY: 2 U.S.C.
-437f(d) 437g(a)(4)(B)(ii), 438(a), and 31 U.S.C.
+437f(d), 437g(a)(4)(B)(ii), 438(a), and 31 U.S.C.
 9701.

-SOURCE: 45 FR 31293, May 13, 1980, unless otherwise noted.
+Source: 45 FR 31293, May 13, 1980, unless otherwise noted.

-- (a) Commission means the Federal Election Commission established by the Federal Election Campaign Act of 1971, as amended. - (b) Commissioner means the Secretary of the Senate, the Clerk of the House, or their designees, ex officio, or an individual appointed to the Federal Election Commission pursuant to 2 U.S.C.
-437c(a). - (c) Request means to seek access to Commission materials subject to the provisions of the Federal Election Campaign Act of 1971, as amended. - (d) Requestor is any person who submits a request to the Commission. - (e) Act means the Federal Election Campaign Act, as amended by the Federal Election Campaign Act Amendments of 1974, 1976, and 1979, and unless specifically excluded, includes chapters 95 and 96 of the Internal Revenue Code of 1954 relating to public financing of Federal elections. - (f) Public Disclosure Division of the Commission is that division which is responsible for, among other things, the processing of requests for public access to records which are submitted to the Commission pursuant to 2 U.S.C.
-437g(a)(4)(B)(ii), and 438(a).
+- (a) Commission means the Federal Election Commission established by the Federal Election Campaign Act of 1971, as amended. - (b) Commissioner means an individual appointed to the Federal Election Commission pursuant to 2 U.S.C.
+437c(a). - (c) Request means to seek access to Commission materials subject to the provisions of the Federal Election Campaign Act of 1971, as amended.

+- (d) Requestor is any person who submits a request to the Commission. - (e) Act means the Federal Election Campaign Act, as amended by the Federal Election Campaign Act Amendments of 1974, 1976, and 1979, and unless specifically excluded, includes chapters 95 and 96 of the Internal Revenue Code of 1954 relating to public financing of Federal elections. - (f) Public Disclosure Division of the Commission is that division which is responsible for, among other things, the processing of requests for public access to records which are submitted to the Commission pursuant to 2 U.S.C.
+437g(a)(4)(B)(ii), and 438(a). - $[45~{\rm FR}~31293,~{\rm May}~13,~1980,~{\rm as}~{\rm amended}~{\rm at}~65~{\rm FR}~9207,~{\rm Feb}.~24,~2000]$

-§ 5.2 Policy on disclosure of records.
+§5.2 Policy on disclosure of records.

-(a) The Commission will make the fullest possible disclosure of records to the public, consistent with the rights of individuals to privacy, the rights of persons contracting with the Commission with respect to trade secrets and commercial or financial information entitled to confidential treatment, and the need for the Commission to promote free internal policy deliberations and to pursue its official activities without undue disruption.

-(b) Nothing herein shall be deemed to restrict the public availability of Commission records falling outside provisions of the Act, or to restrict such public access to Commission records as available pursuant to the Freedom of Information Act and the rules set forth as part 4 of this chapter.
+- (a) The Commission will make the fullest possible disclosure of records to the public, consistent with the rights of individuals to privacy, the rights of persons contracting with the Commission with respect to trade secrets and commercial or financial information entitled to confidential treatment, and the need for the Commission to promote free internal policy deliberations and to pursue its official activities without undue disruption. - (b) Nothing herein shall be deemed to restrict the public availability of Commission records falling outside provisions of the Act, or to restrict such public access to Commission records as is available pursuant to the Freedom of Information Act and the rules set forth as part 4 of this chapter.

-(a) The regulations in this part implement the provisions of 2 U.S.C.
-437f(d), 437g(a)(4)(B)(ii), and 438(a).

-(b) Public access to such Commission records as are subject to the collateral provisions of the Freedom of Information Act and are not included in the material subject to disclosure under this part (described in 11 CFR 5.4(a)) shall be governed by the rules set forth as part 4 of this chapter.
+- (a) The regulations in this part implement the provisions of 2 U.S.C.
+437f(d), 437g(a)(4)(B)(ii), and 438(a). - (b) Public access to such Commission records as are subject to the collateral provisions of the Freedom of Information Act and are not included in the material subject to disclosure under this part (described in 11 CFR 5.4(a)) shall be governed by the rules set forth as part 4 of this chapter.